 The true strength of Filebeat lies in its modules.
-Dozens of modules provide powerful transformation and parsing capabilities, such as reading complex firewall or cloud logs, and many of them contain submodules, or filesets, related to multiple technologies by the same vendor.
+Dozens of modules provide powerful transformation capabilities, and many of them contain submodules, or filesets, related to multiple technologies by the same vendor.
 Modules handle their own inputs; some can read files and network sockets, while others connect outbound to an API and request logs.
 You define processors directly in the module YML file to compartmentalize configurations and add tags where necessary.